cosmos/devnet-faucet/docs/DEPLOYMENT_WALKTHROUGH.md

 # Complete Deployment Walkthrough: Zero to Production

-This document captures the complete journey of deploying a Cosmos EVM dual environment faucet, including all the concepts, failures, and solutions encountered during the process.
+This document captures the complete process of building and deploying this faucet, including all the concepts, failures, and solutions encountered throughout.

 ## Table of Contents